-- 8.1 Audit Scotland are well underway with the initial phases of their new audit engagement.
-Plans for the substantive phase of the audit over the summer months are in place with a clearance meeting planned for mid-September 2023. - 8.2 Thereafter, the audited annual accounts are scheduled to be presented to Audit Committee on Tuesday 26th September 2023 together with the Audit Scotland annual audit report which will also go on to Council. - 8.3 The Local Authority Accounts (Scotland) Regulations 2014 also set out the requirements for completion, approval and signing of the audited accounts as follows.
+- 8.1 Audit Scotland are well underway with the initial phase of the 2023/24 audit.
+Plans for the substantive phase of the audit over the summer months are in place with a clearance meeting expected during October 2024. - 8.2 Thereafter, the audited annual accounts are scheduled to be presented to Audit Committee on Monday 25th November 2024 together with the Audit Scotland annual audit report which will also go on to Council in December. - 8.3 The Local Authority Accounts (Scotland) Regulations 2014 also set out the requirements for completion, approval and signing of the audited accounts as follows.